mattvenn/raspi-adventure/docs/part2.md

 The files must be in the directory given to you in the message.

 The first file must have 1 line in it, the 2nd file 2 lines, all the way up until the 100th file has 100 lines in it.
+You can decide what is on each line.

-Once the files have been created you will receive your clue to begin the 2nd part of the adventure...
+Once the files have been created you will receive your clue to begin the 3rd part of the adventure...

 # What you'll need to know...